Patrick Mccarthy

 This was called the City of London Polytechnic when I was there and was my first experience of a research laboratory.
 After three-years, I wrote up my research which was founded on an untenable premise and was given a Masters degree by thesis for the project on the aetiology of cholesterol gallstone disease in the vitamin C deficient guinea-pig which was carried out with a view to gaining a better understanding of this disease in man.

-Patrick Mccarthy Skills
+Patrick Mccarthy education

-Frequently Asked Questions about Patrick Mccarthy
+Frequently asked questions about Patrick Mccarthy

 What is Patrick Mccarthy's email address?